-Written nearly 100 years ago, the biggest take away is the issues facing our political environment and the polarization we experience are not new, and are inherent in the behavior of crowds.
-If you are a student of politics, psychology or sociology, you absolutely need to read this book.
+Written nearly 100 years ago, the biggest takeaway is the issues facing our political environment and the polarization we experience is not new and inherent in crowds’ behaviors.
+If you are a politics, psychology,y or sociology student, you absolutely need to read this book.

 The True Believer: Thoughts on the Nature of Mass Movements